-This civil rights matter arises out of the wrongful death of Michelle Lee Shirley, an African-American female, was gunned down by the Torrance Police Department on October 31, 2016.
+This civil rights matter arises out of the wrongful death of Michelle Lee Shirley, an African-American female, who was gunned down by the Torrance Police Department on October 31, 2016.
 Plaintiff alleges that the decedent had been involved in an accident and was disoriented.
-When her vehicle came to a stop, Torrance police unlawfully and recklessly open fired on her vehicle killing her.
+When her vehicle came to a stop, Torrance police unlawfully and recklessly opened fired on her vehicle killing her.
 Plaintiff contends that firing at a stopped or moving vehicle is against the policies of many police departments, whose deputies are instructed to never fire at vehicles unless a person is armed and threatening them.
 Michelle, a mother of one, was a graduate of University of California at San Diego and the School of Law at Loyola Marymount.
-The lawsuit has been filed by her parents.
+The lawsuit has been filed by her minor son.

-ACTS represents individuals and their family members whom suffered injuries when their NutrIBullet home blenders malfunctioned during normal use.
+ACTS represents individuals and their family members whom suffered injuries when their NutriBullet home blenders malfunctioned during normal use.
 NutriBullet and its subsidiaries have sold over 40 million of these dangerous blenders worldwide, with little concern for the safety dangers presented by their completely encapsulated design, which causes the blender’s contents to become over-pressurized and hyper-heated during use.
 ACTS’ clients have suffered severe lacerations, including the severing of fingers, and second degree burns when the encapsulated blender separates from the high-powered base during or after operation of the machine.